larsbuch/sqlserverversioneddatabases/README.md

 * Performance impact measuring.
 I know that the instead of triggers has an impact
 * Improving example code
 * Support for no master systems
+* Support for identity tables if possible.
+* Automatic cleanup in history table

 ### Who do I talk to? ###